REACTION INJECTION MOULDING (RIM MOULDING)

 With considered design, multiple Roto RIM parts can be moulded together as a single part and separated into individual components through post machining.
 As well as small series production, this system can provide prototype components very quickly for design evaluation prior to commissioning full blow moulding or rotational mould tooling for instance.
 Roto RIM has been successfully used for production HVAC vents on the EWB Rolls Royce Phantom and washer bottle components for similar automotive use.

-Reaction Injection Moulding (RIM) can provide very large parts such as automotive bumpers, instrument panels, and enclosures for medical equipment for instance.
-The specification for such enclosures can be especially demanding and so Rapitypes offer special polyurethane RIM formulations to meet UL94 flammability ratings of V-0 and 5VA and resins with elevated temperature resistance.
+Reaction Injection Moulding (RIM) can provide very large parts such as automotive bumpers, and enclosures for medical equipment for instance.
+The specification for such enclosures can be especially demanding and so Rapitypes offer special polyurethane RIM formulations to meet UL94 flammability ratings of V-0 and 5VA and resins with elevated temperature resistance (up to 180°C).
 These give the enclosures the flame resistance demanded of equipment, such as X-ray machines and dental equipment for example.

 Low-volume production is a common characteristic of high value medical equipment, such as laboratory diagnostic systems.
 Stamped-metal enclosures may not be an option due to the high capital investment in tooling and the costs associated with injection mould tools for such large components may also be prohibitive.
 In these circumstances Rapitypes’ polyurethane RIM becomes an attractive alternative with low-cost moulds in Composite GRP, Aluminium and Epoxy resin board.